brson/hackmd-collab/compile-time-2.md

 There are a great many factors involved in determining the compile-time of a compiler, and the resulting run-time performance of its output.
 It is a miracle that optimizing compilers ever terminate at all, and that their resulting code is so amazingly fast.
 For humans, predicting how to organize their code to find the right balance of compile time and run time is pretty much impossible.

+The size and organization of compilation units has a huge impact on compile times, and in Rust it is difficult to control compilation unit size, and difficult to create compilation units that can build in parallel.
+Internal compiler parallelism currently does not make up for loss of parallelism between compilation units.

+A variety of factors cause Rust to have a poor build-test cycle, including the generics model, linking requirements, and the compiler architecture.

 ## In the next episode of Rust Compile-time Adventures with TiKV

-In the next episode of this series we'll do an experiment to show the tradeoffs between dynamic and static dispatch in Rust.
+In the next episode of this series we'll do an experiment to illustrate the tradeoffs between dynamic and static dispatch in Rust.

 Stay Rusty, friends.